-Figure 64: Nymi Bluetooth Endpoint feature is not available
+Figure 68: Nymi Bluetooth Endpoint feature is not available

-- 10.On the Service Account window, perform one of the following actions to choose the account that starts the Nymi Agent service: - Accept the default service account NTAuthority\LocalService, click Next. - For non-English Windows Operating Systems, choose the LocalSystem account from the drop list, and then click Next.
+- 10.On the Service Account window, perform one of the following actions to choose the account that starts the service: - Accept the default service account NTAuthority\LocalService, click Next. - For non-English Windows Operating Systems and for Nymi WebAPI configurations where you install the centralized Nymi Agent on the NES server, choose the LocalSystem account from the drop list, and then click Next.